tmux-python/tmuxp/doc/about.rst

 About
 =====

-tmuxp helps you manage tmux workspaces.
+tmuxp helps you manage tmux workspaces in thee form of panes, windows and sessions.

-Built on a object relational mapper for tmux. tmux users can reload common workspaces from YAML, JSON and :py:obj:`dict` configurations like `tmuxinator`_ and `teamocil`_.
+Built on an ORM (object relational mapper) for tmux. tmux users can reload common workspaces from YAML, JSON and :py:obj:`dict` configurations like `tmuxinator`_ and `teamocil`_.